questdb/documentation/deployment/capacity-planning.md

 sysctl fs.file-max
 ```

+#### Extra steps for systemd

+If you are running the server with `systemd`, you will also need to set the `LimitNOFILE` property in your service file.

+If you have followed the [setup guide](https://questdb.io/docs/deployment/systemd/), then the file should be called `questdb.service` and located at `~/.config/systemd/user/questdb.service`.

+Set this property to at least `1048576`, or higher if you have set higher OS-wide limits.

+Then restart the service.
+If you have configured these settings correctly, any warnings in the web console should now be cleared.

 #### Setting system-wide open file limit on MacOS:

 On MacOS, the system-wide limit can be modified by using `launchctl`: